An employee who wants to keep their job shows up to work, but one that excels takes ownership of their work.

 Stay up to date: Keeping up with the latest industry trends and news can help you develop an extreme sense of accountability.
 Likewise, networking with those in similar roles outside of your organization can uncover common pitfalls in your industry.

-3) Establishing Clear Goals for Yourself and Regularly Assessing Your Progress Improves Performance in Less Time.
+3) Own Your Job by Establishing Clear Goals for Yourself and Regularly Assessing Your Progress.

 Regularly assessing your progress in your job function is essential.
 It ensures that you are meeting your goals and contributing to the success of your organization.